-Suboxone is a FDA-approved medication that is used to help treat people in Pennsylvania who are addicted to heroin, fentanyl, or any other opioid drug.
-Suboxone is a combination of buprenorphine and naloxone.
-This medically assisted treatment (MAT) option is only accessible through Suboxone doctors in Pennsylvania who are specially qualified to prescribe Suboxone to individuals addicted to opioids and are seeking help.
-To avoid abuse, Suboxone doctors may set forth a rule that patients visit their office to take their doses at the beginning.
+Suboxone is a pharmaceutical drug that is used to help treat individuals in Pennsylvania who are struggling with addiction to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that reduces withdrawal symptoms and desires to use without producing the same euphoria, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medically assisted treatment (MAT) option is solely available through a doctor licensed to prescribe Subxone in Pennsylvania who have completed addiction requirements to prescribe Suboxone to individuals addicted to opioids and are seeking help.
+To minimize the likelihood of abuse, Suboxone doctors may set forth a rule that patients visit their office to take their doses at the beginning.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox